creich/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a [link to my video result](./project_video.mp4)

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+To reduce false positives i created a heatmap history with the length of 15 frames.
+I choose 15 frames, since it is not too much to make the 'user experience' become sluggish, while still maintaining a good amount of samples to distinguish false from right positives most of the time.
+I used this history to sum up the heat for all pixels over the last 15 frames and used the result as a basis for the `scipy.ndimage.measurements.label()` function, to extract possible car positions.
+I used the labels to draw bounding boxes around the labeled area.

-### Here are six frames and their corresponding heatmaps:
+### Here are some frames including the final bounding boxes and their corresponding heatmaps:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---